 Mortgage Debt

 A mortgage can be in one or both spouses’ names.
-If it is in one name only, the judge will consider the couple’s financial situation, why it was put in only one name, and how the mortgage payments or the assets from the sale of the house will be divided.
+If it’s in one name only, the judge will assess the couple’s finances, the reason for sole ownership, and the division of mortgage payments or sale proceeds.

-In a community property state, the house may be considered marital property even if it is in one party’s name only.
+In a community property state, marital property consideration may include the house, even if only one party’s name is on it.
 In such a situation, it is a good idea to consult with an attorney.

 If the house is in the couple’s name, the court will consider both their financial situations before deciding how to split the proceeds of the house or the mortgage payments.

 Matters become a bit more complicated when the names on the mortgage and the title to the house are different.
 Both names may be on the mortgage while only one name is listed on the deed.
 That means only one partner owns the house, while both have accepted responsibility for the house’s mortgage payments.
-Whoever is listed on the mortgage is considered liable for its payments.
-In the event of a divorce, if both names are on the mortgage, one name may need to be removed if the mortgage is getting refinanced.
-Removal of that person from the deed is usually done simultaneously.
+The person listed on the mortgage is responsible for its payments.
+In a divorce, remove a name from the mortgage during refinancing.
+Simultaneously, remove that person from the deed.

 Medical Debt

 The court usually considers individual circumstances in the event of medical debts.
 Was the couple still together?
 Was it elective or emergency treatment?
-The same questions will be considered if the medical debt applies to a child.
+Consider the same questions if the medical debt pertains to a child.

 Your Ex Files For Bankruptcy

 If your ex has filed for bankruptcy, any joint debt must still be paid.
 The ex with the bankruptcy may no longer be responsible, but the creditor can now pursue you for full payment.
-However, court-mandated child support and alimony are not affected by a bankruptcy filing and these payments must still be made.
+Filing bankruptcy doesn’t alter the obligation to fulfill court-ordered child support and alimony payments.

 Your Ex Refuses to Pay His Share of the Debts